Governing boards of colleges and universities in the United States: North Carolina

+Oregon

+Oregon's public universities—the University of Oregon, Oregon State University, Portland State University, the Oregon Institute of Technology, Western Oregon University, Eastern Oregon University, and Southern Oregon University—are all governed by boards of trustees.
+The governing power of Oregon Health & Science University is vested in a board of directors.

 South Dakota

 Governance of the six public institutions of higher education in the state of South Dakota is constitutionally granted to the South Dakota Board of Regents.
-The Board of Regents also governs the South Dakota School for the Deaf and the South Dakota School for the Blind and Visually Impaired.
+The board of regents also governs the South Dakota School for the Deaf and the South Dakota School for the Blind and Visually Impaired.
 The three tribal colleges, Oglala Lakota College, Sinte Gleska University, and Sisseton Wahpeton College are each governed independently by boards.
 All public technical colleges are governed by the South Dakota Board of Technical Education under the South Dakota Department of Education.

 Virginia

 Boards governing public institutions of higher education in the state of Virginia are known as the board of visitors.
-This includes The College of William & Mary, University of Virginia, Virginia Tech, James Madison University, Radford University, University of Mary Washington, Longwood University, Virginia Military Institute, Virginia Commonwealth University, and George Mason University.
+This includes the College of William & Mary, University of Virginia, Virginia Tech, James Madison University, Radford University, University of Mary Washington, Longwood University, Virginia Military Institute, Virginia Commonwealth University, and George Mason University.
 Terminology for private institutions can vary.
 Regent University once used "board of visitors", but now uses "board of trustees".

-Washington and Lee University also uses "board of trustees".
+Virgin Islands

+The University of the Virgin Islands is governed by a Board of Trustees.